Year of Release: 1992

 Synopsis:

 Paul Verhoeven has been an interesting director since his early films in his native country, Netherlands.
 His career in Hollywood has been met with both highly financially successful films, such as "Robocop" and "Total Recall", and some that have been big disappointments such as "Starship Troopers" and "Showgirls".
 "Basic Instinct" was a big hit in 1992, while simultaneously launching Sharon Stone's career.
 The film in itself was a basic standard noir detective story - an embittered lonely cop, falls for the femme fatale, who is also the main suspect of the case.
 Where the story tried to differ from so many previous incarnations, was the focus on the more erotic undertone of the main relationship, and the fact that the female character is given a duplicitous sexuality.
 Paul Verhoeven tries to bring some dynamics to the story, but ultimately the film features all the cliches known to the genre, without benefitting from any particular surprises or character developments of notice.
-Sharon Stone manages to create a character that exudes intelligence and seduction (much like Kathleen Turner in "Body Heat"), but sadly the film never rises up to the promise of her character.
-A flawed and ultimately forgetful film.
+Sharon Stone manages to create a character that exudes intelligence and seduction (much like Kathleen Turner in "Body Heat"), and the film does have its over the top moments, which makes it a delicious pulpy experience.
+It may not be "Body Heat", but it has become a classic of the erotic thriller genre due to its slick production and cast.
+Worth watching.

 0 comments: